-Review each section of your safety program and make sure all employees review: Date Complete Initials Section 2: Safety Goals and Responsibilities: This section details overall company goals for safety as well as responsibilities for Employees, Site Management and Upper Management.
-Section 3: Safety and Health Guidelines: This section covers the basic safety and health guidelines for all employees.
-These guidelines should be followed at all times.
-Section 4: Emergency Action Plan: This section covers the basic emergency procedures for medical, fire, chemical, weather-related, and bomb threat emergencies that may occur on a project.
-Section 5: Hazard Analysis: This section outlines the process for identifying hazards in the workplace.
-Section 6: Hazard Communication Plan: This section contains the requirements for the communication of hazardous chemicals, including all GHS requirements.
-Sample GHS labels, as well as all GHS pictograms, are detailed in this section.
-Section 7: Chemical Inventory List: This form should be used on the projects.
+Review each section of your safety program and make sure all employees review: Date Complete Initials • Section 2: Safety Goals and Responsibilities: This section details overall company goals for safety as well as responsibilities for Employees, Site Management and Upper Management. • Section 3: Safety and Health Guidelines: This section covers the basic safety and health guidelines for all employees.
+These guidelines should be followed at all times. • Section 4: Emergency Action Plan: This section covers the basic emergency procedures for medical, fire, chemical, weather-related, and bomb threat emergencies that may occur on a project. • Section 5: Hazard Analysis: This section outlines the process for identifying hazards in the workplace. • Section 6: Hazard Communication Plan: This section contains the requirements for the communication of hazardous chemicals, including all GHS requirements.
+Sample GHS labels, as well as all GHS pictograms, are detailed in this section. • Section 7: Chemical Inventory List: This form should be used on the projects.
 Site management should complete the chemical list for the chemicals that the company uses or supplies.
-SDS forms should be filed in the same order as listed in the chemical inventory list behind the list.
-Section 8: Heat Illness Safety Plan: This section covers safe work practices for working in hot or humid environments.
+SDS forms should be filed in the same order as listed in the chemical inventory list behind the list. • Section 8: Heat Illness Safety Plan: This section covers safe work practices for working in hot or humid environments.
 Plan ahead and remember: Water.
 Rest.
-Shade.
-Section 9: Healthy Workplace: Use these guidelines to establish and maintain a healthy workplace.
-Section 10: Silica Safety Resource Guide: All employees must not be exposed to crystalline silica during their work duties.
+Shade. • Section 9: Healthy Workplace: Use these guidelines to establish and maintain a healthy workplace. • Section 10: Silica Safety Resource Guide: All employees must not be exposed to crystalline silica during their work duties.
 This health hazard must be taken very seriously.
 Subcontractors who are exposed to crystalline silica should create an Exposure Control Plan.
-This section covers the requirements for an exposure control plan and provides safe work practices to prevent exposure.
-Section 11: Asbestos Awareness/MGMT Resource Guide: This section covers requirements for working with or around asbestos containing materials (ACM).
-Section 12: Lead Awareness: This section covers requirements for working with or around lead.
-Section 13: Employee Disciplinary Policy and Action Form: Review this section with employees.
-Use the included form if you need to discipline any employee following the discipline policy found in this program.
+This section covers the requirements for an exposure control plan and provides safe work practices to prevent exposure. • Section 11: Employee Disciplinary Policy and Action Form: Review this section with employees.
+Use the included form if you need to discipline any employee following the discipline policy found in this program. • Section 12: OSHA Inspection Procedures: This section covers the procedures to be followed by site management if OSHA wants to conduct an inspection on one of our projects.
+Site management should be familiar with and follow these procedures during an inspection.
+Plan ahead and be ready. • Section 13: OSHA Inspection Report: This report should be completed during or immediately following an OSHA inspection.